AriseBank/aco-erc20-explorer/README.md

 7. Start the explorer: `npm start`
 8. Browse to `http://localhost:3000`

-Please note that for large tokens the initial data export can take up to 30 minutes.
+Please note that pre-ICO the initial data export will take seconds.
+After the ICO, it could take up to 10 hours.
 Once completed it is recommended to change the exportStartBlock parameter in the config file to a block number that is around 30.000 blocks behind the current tip of the chain and restart the exporter.